thekevbot/wp-boiler/README.md

 #Easy Wordpress Boilerplate

-This boilerplate is designed to set up a local Wordpress dev environment.
-It's set up to make it really easy for multiple team-members to work on a site simultaneously.
+This boilerplate is designed to set up a local Wordpress dev environment really quickly.
+It includes plugins like Gulp and BrowserSync, and makes it really easy for multiple team members to work on the same website project.

-Setup is easy:
+###Setup is easy:

 1. Fork this repo and rename it to whatever you want
 2. Clone this new repo to your local machine